 In accordance with U.S. GAAP regarding fair value measurements, fair value is defined as the price that the Portfolio would receive to sell an asset or pay to transfer a liability in an orderly transaction between market participants at the measurement date.
 U.S. GAAP establishes a framework for measuring fair value, and a three-level hierarchy for fair value measurements based upon the transparency of inputs to the valuation of an asset or liability (including those valued based on their market values as described in Note A.1 above).
 Inputs may be observable or unobservable and refer broadly to the assumptions that market participants would use in pricing the asset or liability.
-Observable inputs reflect the assumptions market participants would use in pricing the asset or liability.
-Observable from sources independent of the Portfolio.
-Unobservable inputs reflect the Portfolio's own assumptions about the assumptions that market participants would use in pricing the asset or liability based on the circumstances.
+Observable inputs reflect the assumptions market participants would use in pricing the asset or liability based on market data obtained from sources independent of the Portfolio.
+Unobservable inputs reflect the Portfolio's own assumptions about the assumptions that market participants would use in pricing the asset or liability based on the best information available in the circumstances.
 Each investment is assigned a level based upon the observability of the inputs which are significant to the overall valuation.
 The three-tier hierarchy of inputs is summarized below.